amirsamgoharpey/PipeDrop/README.md

 ## Motivation

-The idea for this project started with a question in a hydrodynamics class two years ago:
+The idea for this project started with a question in a Fluid Mechanics class two years ago:

 > **What is the pressure drop for an arbitrary regular polygon?**